dresswithpockets/DinocopSpeedrunKit/README.md

 - Automatically skip dialogue
   - does not skip choices
 - Automatically pick up items by aiming at them
-  - only picks up collectibles like mold, dirt, cans - only when the player would normally be able to pick them up.
+  - picks up collectibles like money, mold, cans - only when the player would normally be able to pick them up.
+- Automatically interact by holding down a button/key

 ## DinocopSpeedrunKit.Autosplit

 An autosplitter integration for LiveSplit.